 bloomua - Fotolia

-Organizations that plan to implement a custom application face a number of decisions about how to build the app.
+Organizations that to implement a custom application face a number of decisions about how to build the app.

-Before diving into the process of mobile app development, IT teams and developers must first decide what type of app to develop and deploy based on user needs.
+Before diving into the process of mobile app development, IT teams and developers must decide what type of app to develop and deploy based on user needs.
 IT must also decide whether the app should run on Apple iOS devices, Google Android devices or both; they might also want to support Microsoft Windows devices or even BlackBerry devices.

 Many IT teams deploying mobile apps are now turning to mobile backend as a service (MBaaS) for their infrastructure needs.
 MBaaS decouples front-end development from the back-end systems.
 Effective MBaaS provides the services necessary to support apps throughout their lifecycles, as well as for integrating with other systems and managing security and synchronization.
 As with other services, however, IT must ensure that MBaaS can integrate with its existing systems and support operational workflows, without interfering with desktop and application management.

 Another consideration in the process of mobile app development is whether to build native, web or hybrid apps.
 Native, built-from-scratch apps generally perform better than other app types and can take full advantage of the device's built-in features.
-Native apps are more difficult and costly to build, however, because developers must create a version of the app for each supported platform, often having to learn new languages and systems in the process.
+Native apps are more difficult and costly to build, however, because developers must create a version of the app for each supported platform, often having to learn languages and systems in the process.